Aspidistra elatior (Cast Iron Plant) Indoor Care, Propagation and Problems with Solutions

 Toxicity

 Aspidistra elatior (Cast Iron Plant) is non-toxic to both humans and pets as indicated by ASPCA.
-It is safe to grow indoors.
+It is among the pet-safe plants for the home.

 Where to Buy